lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

     ```

-13. Now the Pi should be ready to control the SK6812 LED strips.
+13. Now the Raspberry Pi should be ready to control the SK6812 LED strips.

-## Setup RTC and time
+## Setup real time clock (RTC) and time

 A real time clock module is optional but recommended.
 We recommend that the user runs the Raspberry Pi offline, and instead uses the RTC to keep time.
 This is because when the Raspberry Pi is online it will automatically update to the local time.
 This may use daylight saving time, DST, which can be troublesome.
 The RTC is also essential if the Raspberry Pi is used in a location with no internet connection.

-1. Install RTC module DS3231 as described in {ref}`content:hardware:assemble`
+1. Install RTC module DS3231 as described in {ref}`content:hardware:assemble`.

-2. On the Pi, go to the Start menu (top left button) and select > Preferences > Raspberry Pi Configuration > Interfaces > I2C **Enable** > OK
+2. On the task bar of the main Linux window of Raspberry Pi, go to the Start menu (top left button) and enable the RTC module by selecting the following options: > Preferences > Raspberry Pi Configuration > Interfaces > I2C **Enable** > OK

 3. Install RTC configurations (see video reference: [Real Time Clock Script for Raspberry Pi](https://www.youtube.com/watch?v=MxUbqotDBnM), and this online tutorial: [Adding a Real Rime Clock to your Raspberry Pi](https://thepihut.com/blogs/raspberry-pi-tutorials/17209332-adding-a-real-time-clock-to-your-raspberry-pi))
     - In terminal enter: